jzedillo/jzedillo.github.io/_posts/2026-01-26-BindShell.md

 - Open cmder (or terminal of choice)
 - Run `floss RAT.Unknown.exe.malz > floss.txt`

-**Info:** The output is usually long and can be overwhelming, so dont get too stumped trying to find every single detail / IOC.
+**Note:** The output is usually long and can be overwhelming, so dont get too stumped trying to find every single detail / IOC.
 Additionally not all IOCs will be found from here this is just helpful for early stage IOC findings that can help you narrow down your searching later on.
 {: .notice--primary}

 Scrolling through, the first thing that caught my eye was a particular Windows API function `InternetOpenUrlW`, which was followed by some intersting strings in the picture below.